 - Each of our grant programmes have different criteria and an online application form you will need to complete, these can be found on the individual grant pages.

-If you require a different application method, please get in touch.
+If you require a different application method, please get in touch at email@example.com

 - Are the finance and governance documents in good order?

-- Does the organisation and project meet the priorities of the grant programme?
+- Does your organisation and project meet the priorities of the grant programme?

-- Does the group have the capacity to deliver the project?
+- Does your group have the capacity to deliver the project?

 - What is your track record in delivering similar projects?